-While most executives now have a basic understanding of technologies like Artificial Intelligence, Machine Learning, Big Data, IoT, and Digitalization/Digital Transformation, there is still sometimes confusion about how digital business models work.
-These new ways of doing business are amongst one of the most disruptive business models of our age, driven by technology and the power of networks.
+While most executives now have a basic understanding of technologies such as artificial intelligence, machine learning, Big Data, IoT and digitization/digital transformation, there is sometimes still confusion about how digital business models work.
+These new business models are some of the most disruptive business models of our time, driven by technology and the power of networks.

 As we all know, the drivers of these business models are not technology.
-In fact, technology only serves a secondary role.
-Like in digital ecosystems, the digital business models serve only the experience of the customer.
-So we have to ask ourselfes just one thing: How can we create value for customers while using digital tools like platforms, apps, websites, and more?
+In fact, technology plays only a minor role.
+As in digital ecosystems, the digital business models only serve the customer experience.
+So we only need to ask ourselves one question: How can we create value for customers with digital tools like platforms, apps, websites and more?

-The power lies in the direct access to the customer and the data.
-You can get directly your offering into his hand, you send him messages into the pocket and he is immediately able to consume your product as it is easily transferred and digitally consumed.
+The power lies in direct access to the customer and to the data.
+You can put your offer right in their hands, you send them messages in their pocket, and they are instantly able to consume your product because it is simply transmitted and consumed digitally.

-Another big point to mention is that digital services are easily created, duplicated, and automated.
-This means that there are mostly no major costs involved when you are scaling your business to more customers.
-On the contrary, this is the sweet spot about digital business models, they are able to scale without extra effort – You can sell your product 100 times or over 1 Mio times and it doesn’t make you sweat.
+Another important point is that digital services can be easily created, duplicated and automated.
+This means that there is no big cost involved if you want to expand your business to more customers.
+On the contrary, that’s the beauty of digital business models: They can be scaled without much effort – you can sell your product 100 times or over 1 million times and not break a sweat.

 What are Digital Business Models?

-Digital business models are how businesses can create, deliver, and capture value in a digital economy.
-For this, digital business models use several digital technologies to create and deliver their products and services.
+Digital business models are how companies can create, deliver and capture value in a digital economy.
+To do this, digital business models use mostly different digital technologies to create and deliver their products and services digitally.
 There are many different dynamics in digital businesses because the products offered usually have no marginal cost, which has different implications for price and supply and clearly differentiates them from classical business models.

-One implication is that these businesses’ entry barriers are much lower than traditional businesses.
-This lower barrier to entry is due to the fact that the cost of starting a digital business is much lower, and you don’t need as much physical infrastructure.
-Additionally, the reach of a digital business is much more extensive since you can potentially reach customers worldwide with just a website or app.
+One consequence is that the barriers to entry for these businesses are much lower than for traditional businesses.
+This lower barrier to entry is due to the fact that the cost of starting a digital business is much lower and you don’t need as much physical infrastructure.
+Also, the reach of a digital business is much greater, as with a website or app you can potentially reach customers all over the world without physically leaving the country.

-Another implication is that digital businesses that can scale up very quickly are often based on economies of scale.
-This is because they don’t need as much physical infrastructure to grow, and they can easily reach more customers.
-Additionally, digital businesses can often be automated or outsourced to reduce costs, making them profitable at a larger scale than traditional businesses.
+Another consequence is that digital businesses, which can expand very quickly, are often based on economies of scale.
+That’s because they don’t need as much physical infrastructure to grow, and they can easily reach more customers.
+Also, digital businesses can often be automated or outsourced to reduce costs, making them profitable on a larger scale than traditional businesses.

-However, there are also some drawbacks to digital businesses.
-One is that they can be very competitive since it’s easy for new players to enter the market.
-Additionally, new technologies or changes in customer behavior can quickly upset digital companies and displace existing successful business models since switching costs for customers are also nierd.
-Finally, digital companies can often be less loyal to customers than traditional businesses since they usually have a shorter lifespan (also lower Customer Lifetime Value – CLV) and are less likely to build long-term customer relationships, so a Strong Brand is often important.
+However, there are also some disadvantages of digital businesses.
+One is that they can be very competitive because, as mentioned earlier, it is easy for new players to enter the market.
+In addition, new technologies or changes in customer behavior can quickly upset digital companies and displace existing successful business models since switching costs for customers are also nierd.
+Finally, digital companies are often less loyal to their customers than traditional companies because they tend to have a shorter lifespan (also a lower Customer Lifetime Value – CLV) and are less likely to build long-term customer relationships, so a Strong Brand is often important.

 Important to understand: Digital business models can usually be combined.
-Companies can use various models, but they typically fall into one of three categories: product-centric, service-centric, or process-centric.
-Product-centric businesses sell physical or digital products to customers, service-centric companies offer services, and process-centric businesses provide a process or platform that enables other companies to create and deliver digital products or services.
+Companies can use different models, but they usually fall into one of three categories: product-centric, service-centric, or process-centric.
+Product-centric companies sell physical or digital products to customers, service-centric companies provide services, and process-centric companies provide a process or platform that enables other companies to create and offer digital products or services.

 Digital business models have 4 characteristics

-There is often a confusion about digital offerings vs. digital business models.
-In generall a digital offering is just an addition to existing services or products like an app for your product, a chatbot for contacting the support or a interface to controll the product.
-Digital business models on the other side have certain characteristics that help to distinguish them from digital offerings:
+A distinction is often made between digital offerings and digital business models.
+Generally, a digital offering is just an addition to existing services or products, e.g., an app for your product, a chatbot to contact support, or an interface to control the product.
+Digital business models, on the other hand, have certain characteristics that distinguish them from digital offerings:

 1. The value is created using digital technologies

-When the value proposition of the offered service is (solely) based on digital technologies, then we have one big indicator for a digital business model.
-Amazon, Alibaba, Facebook, Google, etc. wouldn’t be possible without the use of the Internet, so we can say with relative certainty that these companies use digital business models although many also offer hardware or other services.
+If the value proposition of the service offered is based (exclusively) on digital technologies, then we have a great indicator of a digital business model.
+Amazon, Alibaba, Facebook, Google, etc. would not be possible without the use of the Internet, so we can say with relative certainty that these companies use digital business models although many also offer hardware or other services.

 2. Digital business models are new to the market

-One of the best examples is the difference between digital offerings and digital business models.
-When you are reading your energy consumption via an app, then it is a digital offering of your electricity provider.
-When you order transportation via an app that matches your request with a driver, then this is a digital business model.
+One of the best examples is the difference between digital offers and digital business models.
+If you read your electricity usage through an app, that’s a digital offering from your electricity provider.
+If you order transportation through an app that matches your request with a driver, that’s a digital business model.

 3. Digital customer acquisition and distribution

-To become a customer and to use a service you need to use digital channels.
-Digital business models are sometimes solely based on digital channels.
-This is especially important for business models that rely on early onboarding (Freemium Model) or on marketplaces (e.g. Amazon puts advertisements when you search online).
+To become a customer and use a service, you have to use digital channels.
+Digital business models are sometimes based exclusively on digital channels.
+This is especially important for business models that rely on early onboarding (freemium model) or marketplaces (e.g., Amazon displays ads when you search online).

 4. USP is created digitally

-When the customer is willing to pay for your services and offerings which are created online, then there is a strong indicator of a digital business model as the customer value can be created digitally and also monetized.
+If the customer is willing to pay for your services and offerings that are created online, then that is a strong indication of a digital business model, as customer value can be created digitally and also monetized.

 Different kinds of digital business models

-We also see the on-demand model in the “gig-economy”.
-This is an example where you book a consultant and you get automatically charged depending on how long you need help.
-(Upwork, UpCounsel, Fiverr, etc.)
+We also see the on-demand model in the gig economy.
+Here, for example, you book a consultant and automatically get a bill based on how long you need help.
+(Upwork, UpCounsel, Fiverr, etc.).

 4. E-Commerce Model

-In contrary to a marketplace model, as Amazon is today, where other companies offer their goods on Amazon Marketplace, pure e-commerce models are based on a one-sided sales approach.
-A company is selling its own stocks to customers.
+In contrast to a marketplace model, as Amazon is today, where other companies offer their goods on Amazon Marketplace, pure e-commerce models are based on a one-sided sales approach.
+A company sells its own goods to customers.

 5. Marketplace Model (Peer-to-peer, two-sided marketplace)

-The biggest issue with this business model is its complexity and dynamics.
-If you don’t have sellers you will never attract buyers, if the buyers don’t find sellers, you will lose the buyers.
-So, a two-sided platform needs to carefully scale demand and supply simultaneously to attract both sides.
+The biggest problem with this business model is its complexity and dynamics.
+If you don’t have sellers, you’ll never attract buyers, and if buyers can’t find sellers, you’ll lose the buyers.
+So a two-sided platform must carefully scale demand and supply simultaneously to attract both sides.
 Crowdfunding is a special form of marketplace, as knowledge or resources are collected and distributed from one side to the other.
 More on this later.

 6. Ecosystem Model

-Digital ecosystems are one of the most complex but also the most powerful digital business models at the moment.
-Ecosystem orchestrators like Amazon, Alibaba, Google, Apple, Tesla, and many more are leveraging the customer with different services across different platforms.
-With the knowledge and the data, they can then upsell on existing customers and attract new ones due to the “vendor lock-in” effects their ecosystems create.
+Digital ecosystems are one of the most complex, yet powerful digital business models in existence today.
+Ecosystem orchestrators such as Amazon, Alibaba, Google, Apple, Tesla and many others leverage customers with different services across different platforms.
+They can then use the knowledge and data to upsell to existing customers and acquire new customers through the “vendor lock-in” effect of their ecosystems.

-Just think about what services you are using from Google, Apple, Amazon, Alibaba, etc., and how hard it would be to leave their digital ecosystem.
-This lock-in effect is also a big driver for future revenues.
-But you don’t have to be an ecosystem orchestrator, maybe you are a user of ecosystems or you supply modules to an ecosystem.
-A good example of a modular provider is PayPal, which enables seamless payment to many different digital business models and ecosystems.
+Just think what services you use from Google, Apple, Amazon, Alibaba, etc. and how hard it would be to leave their digital ecosystem.
+This lock-in effect is also an important factor for future revenue.
+But you don’t have to be an ecosystem orchestrator, maybe you are a user of ecosystems or you provide modules for an ecosystem.
+A good example of a modular provider is PayPal, which enables seamless payments for many different digital business models and ecosystems.

 7. Access-Over-Ownership Model / Sharing Model

-This was one of the most disruptive business models due to the implications it had on ownership and the resulting revenues you can generate.
-A car could suddenly be an income stream instead of just generating costs.
+This was one of the most disruptive business models because of the impact it had on ownership and the resulting revenue you can earn from a commodity.
+Imagine: A car could suddenly be a source of revenue instead of just a cost.

 8. Experience Model

 Another take on the experience model is also to combine different experiences together and create a new customer centric ecosystem that leverages the physical product to build a digital offering.